FistOfHit/SixRackUnits/newsletters/2025/october/october.md

 *Source: ServeTheHome*

-Finally, a full year after it was supposed to be released, the BlueField 4 SuperNIC (and DPU?) has been announced for 2026, in sync with the Vera-Rubin product timeline.
-Ethernet for the front-end and storage networks has been relatively slow in scaling from 400G to 800G, and much of it is just a lack of necessity. .
-In this time, Networking has been relatively slow
+Finally, a full year after it was supposed to be released, the [BlueField 4 SuperNIC](https://blogs.nvidia.com/blog/bluefield-4-ai-factory/) (and DPU?) has been announced for 2026, in sync with the Vera-Rubin product timeline.
+Ethernet for the front-end and storage networks has been relatively slow in scaling from 400G to 800G, and much of it is just a lack of necessity.
+Even converged networks handling internet, in-band management, and storage traffic rarely are bottlenecked by the 200G/400G fabrics they're run over.

+Dual-port 800G frontend NICs would offer some benefit over existing 400G if used today, though it's not difficult to assume that high-performance storage or other communications offloaded to the frontend network will eventually require more bandwidth.
+Currently, such cards could provide 4x200G or even 8x100G uplinks with splitter cables, expanding the possibilities of the topologies possible in these deployments.

+Anyway, here's what we know so far about the BF4:

 Official:

 - 800G NIC expressed as two 400G ports